codefeasto/BreakingRSA/README.md

-This repository contains implementations to the attacks described in Dan Boneh's infamous paper [Twenty Years of Attacks on the RSA Cryptosystem](https://crypto.stanford.edu/~dabo/papers/RSA-survey.pdf), as well as some interesting RSA problems that I gathered over the years both in contests and learning sessions.
+This repository contains implementations of the attacks described in Dan Boneh's paper, [Twenty Years of Attacks on the RSA Cryptosystem](https://crypto.stanford.edu/~dabo/papers/RSA-survey.pdf), along with a collection of interesting RSA problems that I have gathered over the years through contests and learning sessions.

-The primary language of choice is python with a SageMath 10.2 kernel.
+The primary language of choice is python, with a SageMath 10.2 kernel.

-When first creating this project in late 2023, my goal was to get a better grasp of the RSA cryptosystem, as well as explore some of the cases that compromise security (even though I follow through with most proofs).
-Although fascinating, provable security, is out of the scope of this project, as I targeted to develop a practical understanding and get familiar with SageMath for cybersecurity Capture The Flag (CTF) competitions.
-That's why I have implemented a lot of fundamental algorithms myself based on their respective proofs, but are in fact present in the SageMath API.
+When I first started this project in late 2023, my goal was to gain a deeper understanding of the RSA cryptosystem, and explore some of the cases that compromise security (even though I follow through with their respective proofs).
+Although fascinating, provable security, is out of the scope of this project.
+Instead, my focus was on developing a practical understanding of RSA and becoming familiar with SageMath for cybersecurity Capture The Flag (CTF) competitions.
+For this reason, I have implemented various fundamental algorithms from their mathematical outline which are already present in the SageMath API.

 ## Twenty Years of Attacks on the RSA Cryptosystem